 - It focuses on building rather than on information

-- In order to become BIM implementation effective different sectors of a company must work together.
+- In order to make BIM implementation effective, all stakeholders of an organisation must work together.

 - The government of each country has to take the lead in order to implement BIM widely.